Extrawelt04/IT-NK-Challange/README.md

 Perhaps:
 - Read a file -> encrypt the content -> write ecrypted content to file
-- Refactor to Sprin-Boot-App and provide an UI for encrypting and decrypting text and / or files
+- Refactor to Spring-Boot-App and provide an UI for encrypting and decrypting text and / or files
 - ...